Rudy Lai

 2 updates

-CEO Bob Iger publicly endorses generative AI as a powerful technology with three guiding principles to ensure Disney’s creative integrity in movie and TV content.
+CEO Bob Iger publicly acknowledges generative AI as a powerful technology; outlines ethical guidelines for AI use in movies and TV content.

 2024 Q4